Key Quote

 RAD — REGRESS

 The poem traces a clear regression from natural abundance to environmental devastation.
 The speaker's inheritance — the lush Caribbean landscape — is being progressively destroyed by pollution and exploitation.
-The volta marks the moment of recognition: the heiress realises that her wealth is being depleted (used up) faster than it can be renewed.
-Nichols suggests that environmental destruction is not just an ecological crisis but a form of cultural dispossession — when the landscape is destroyed, the heritage it carries is destroyed with it.
+The volta marks the moment of recognition: the heiress realises that her wealth is being depleteddepleted — Used up; reduced in quantity or strength faster than it can be renewed.
+Nichols suggests that environmental destruction is not just an ecological crisis but a form of cultural dispossessiondispossession — The act of being deprived of land, property, or heritage — when the landscape is destroyed, the heritage it carries is destroyed with it.

 Key Words